yashjadhav09/WebLoginAssignment/README.md

 ## Technologies Used
 - HTML5
-- CSS3
+- CSS
-- JavaScript (ES6+)
+- JavaScript
-- Font Awesome 6.1.1 for icons
+- Font Awesome for icons
 - JSONPlaceholder for API simulation

 ## Setup and Usage